nelhage/taktician/doc/friendly.md

     FriendlyBot: level <level>"

 in chat.
-It supports a number of levels, from 1 up through 9 or higher (I am still be tweaking the levels).
+It supports a number of levels, from 1 up through 12, at the moment.

 The levels have somewhat different styles of play, in addition to being harder or easier, so try a few different levels, even if you're